 My retinopathy was the result of 30+ years of avoiding physical activity and tight control because of my fear of extreme low blood sugars after exercise.

 Now I had to come to terms with a very rational fear of dying in my sleep and find a way to get active anyway.

 I started with the smallest steps possible—and I never looked back.

 After 50 years, I am still afraid of low blood sugars.
 And it's still scary sometimes to exercise.
 But you #keepgoing because you have to.
 I've grown more confident as I've learned how to exercise safely and I've tried harder things.
 Each time, I've learned something.

 Epic happens one step at a time

-I call it a "challenge" because I haven't done it (yet!) and of course don't know exactly how things will turn out.
+I call it a "challenge" because of course, I don't know exactly how things will turn out.
 I'll see what I'm capable of, what I can learn, and what lessons I can share with others.

-And with luck, someone else out there with Type 1 is dreaming--and (safely) doing--even bigger things!
+And with luck, someone else out there with Type 1 is dreaming--and building the confidence to do--even bigger things!

 Stuff I Get Asked